 The MLS history can provide information on how many owners or renters a property has had pass through its doors.
 In many areas properties with fewer owners or tenants are more desirable as they tend to have less problems surface down the line.
 While the data listed in MLS will not reflect any "For Sale By Owner" transactions, it can be a good starting point to use when checking against the deed records of a property.

 In addition to the other information the MLS history provides, agents can look up and review all prior disclosures from sellers uploaded into the system.
-These disclosures can be telling as one might list an item or problem with a property that another might not.
+These disclosures can be telling as one might have an item or problem with a property listed on it that another one might not.
 This can help a buyer become very educated on the advertised condition of the property and its unique history.

 When an individual is making a decision to purchase a home, a savvy agent knows that too much detail can be overwhelming to a home buyer.
 Agents should filter listing histories and information and disclose only material fact, using the data obtained therein to help guide a buyer into creating an offer that will likely be accepted.
 At times, too much information can be more of a detriment than a positive experience.